 Critical Whiteness in the Working Context – Workshop

 In this workshop, we will look at the scope for action that a white position offers for critiquing racism in the context of our work.
 We will address difficulties and challenges as well as opportunities and possibilities.
 Interested parties from all fields are welcome: being able to compare different work contexts and their respective possibilities will enrich our exchange.

 Speakers: Institut für diskriminierungskritische Bildung

-Since January 2021 we have had unisex toilets at the Scool of Integrated Climate and Earth System Sciences (SICCS) at Grindelberg 5+7.
+Since January 2021 we have had unisex toilets at the School of Integrated Climate and Earth System Sciences (SICSS) at Grindelberg 5+7.
 By taking this step, we wanted to make a statement against discrimination.
 Those who feel they are neither clearly male nor female shouldn’t have to choose; our restrooms are for everyone.
 There is also a practical side effect: since everyone can use the same toilets, queues are less likely to form at events.
 We intend to install further unisex toilets in the future.